Becoming an MRDA Member League:

 4. Has Played 5 Full-Length MRDA Regulation Games as a Team:

 Why is this important?
-The idea is that you have a cohesive group of skaters who train together and have developed a unique team identity, follow The Rules of Flat Track Roller Derby, and adhere to appropriate safety guidelines as is required for the use in sanctioning games.
+The idea is that you have a cohesive group of skaters who train together and have developed a unique team identity, follow The Rules of Flat Track Roller Derby, and adhere to appropriate risk management guidelines as is required for the use in sanctioning games.
 Public games games demonstrate you have a functional team/league.

 Full length games are 60 minute, interleague competitions between a team in your league and a team on another league.
 These games must be MRDA Regulation games. (see attached for additional info) They may be part of a doubleheader.

 You must organize and host at least 1 local game.
 The game you host need not be a public event, but this will be weighed on your application.
 MRDA wants to see that you are capable of hosting games which are open to the public- even if you only plan to do so rarely.
 We believe that showing men’s roller derby to your local audience is important for our sport, and we want to see that as a league you are capable of putting on these types of events with all the various requirements that go along with it.
-We are looking for verification that your league took an active role with such areas as: securing a venue, writing and signing contracts, venue setup, verification that the event matches safety guidelines, advertising for the event, staffing the necessary non-skating positions in the venue, obtaining qualified referees and NSO’s, etc.While each of these is not a strict requirement in itself, MRDA takes the overall picture of your league’s role as a host into account.
+We are looking for verification that your league took an active role with such areas as: securing a venue, writing and signing contracts, venue setup, verification that the event matches risk management guidelines, advertising for the event, staffing the necessary non-skating positions in the venue, obtaining qualified referees and NSO’s, etc.While each of these is not a strict requirement in itself, MRDA takes the overall picture of your league’s role as a host into account.

 Co-hosted games may count for this requirement as well, but require an additional submission from someone in a leadership position with the league you co-host with, specifying exactly what role you league took in organizing the co-hosted game.
 We need to see that your members took and active role in the same areas as if you hosted on your own.